venicegeo/pz-docs/documents/devguide/17-conventions.md

 ### General

--   Piazza APIs SHALL use [RFC 4122](https://www.ietf.org/rfc/rfc4122.txt) for UUIDs.
+-   Piazza APIs SHALL use <a target="_blank" href="https://www.ietf.org/rfc/rfc4122.txt">RFC 4122</a> for UUIDs.

--   Piazza APIs SHALL use [ISO 8601](https://www.w3.org/TR/NOTE-datetime) for time/date formatting.
+-   Piazza APIs SHALL use <a target="_blank" href="https://www.w3.org/TR/NOTE-datetime">ISO 8601</a> for time/date formatting.

--   At the root of every [VeniceGeo](https://github.com/venicegeo) open source repository, please include this [license file](https://github.com/venicegeo/venice/blob/master/legal/LICENSE.txt)
+-   At the root of every <a target="_blank" href="https://github.com/venicegeo">VeniceGeo</a> open source repository, please include this <a target="_blank" href="https://github.com/venicegeo/venice/blob/master/legal/LICENSE.txt">license file</a>

--   In the header of every piece of source code in an open source repository, include this [snippet](https://github.com/venicegeo/venice/blob/master/legal/LICENSE-HEADER.txt)
+-   In the header of every piece of source code in an open source repository, include this <a target="_blank" href="https://github.com/venicegeo/venice/blob/master/legal/LICENSE-HEADER.txt">snippet</a>

 ### Java

-For general Java coding, follow the [Google Java Style coding standards](http://google.github.io/styleguide/javaguide.html)
+For general Java coding, follow the <a target="_blank" href="http://google.github.io/styleguide/javaguide.html">Google Java Style coding standards</a>

 The package naming convention should be: